Wuxia and Jianghu — Fairy Tale of the Adult World

 Be loyal to their beliefs and freedom.

-Doctrines and moral codes of Mohism, an important ancient philosophical school.
+Doctrines and moral codes of Mohism, an important ancient philosophical school in ancient China.

 What Are the Cultural Elements of Wuxia Novels?